-AHEAD is thrilled to welcome our presenters to this year's Equity and Excellence Conference in Cleveland, Ohio.
+AHEAD is thrilled to welcome our presenters to this year's Equity and Excellence Conference.
 The conference registration is now open!
-All presenters must register for the Conference.
+All presenters must register for the Conference, unless you plan to attend only your own session and not stay for anything else scheduled that day.

 Session Descriptions and Presenter Bios:

 If you need to make changes to your session's description or your personal bio, please reach out to Elisa Laird at firstname.lastname@example.org All changes to session descriptions must be received by May 30 to be included in the printed conference program book.
-Bios will not be printed, but will be available online.
+Bios will not be printed, but will be available online, and can be edited anytime.

 Creating Accessible Materials:

-AHEAD will have the materials reviewed for accessibility before posting them, but presenters are expected to make every effort to ensure the materials submitted are fully accessible.
-To assist presenters with this, AHEAD is providing a webinar (details below) and some additional references and tips here.
+AHEAD will have the materials reviewed for accessibility before posting them, but presenters are expected to make every effort to ensure the materials submitted are fully accessible, in accordance with AHEAD’s Presentation Accessibility Guidance.
+To assist presenters with this, AHEAD is providing short videos illustrating how to make your materials accessible, as well as some additional references and tips here.
+Please review AHEAD’s Commitment to Digital Accessibility for additional information and resources.

 Feel free to use one of these templates from AHEAD, but you may also use another template you prefer.